Australian freed in Myanmar amnesty lands in Melbourne

-SYDNEY, Nov 18 (Reuters) - Australian Sean Turnell, a former adviser to deposed Myanmar leader Aung San Suu Kyi, landed in Melbourne on Friday, media reported, a day after being released from detention by the Southeast Asian nation's military junta in a mass amnesty.
+SYDNEY, Nov 18 (Reuters) - An Australian adviserto deposed Myanmar leader Aung San Suu Kyi, returned home on Friday, Australia's foreign minister said, a day he was released from detention by the Southeast Asian nation's military junta in a mass amnesty.

-The plane carrying Turnell, an economist, touched down in Melbourne just before noon on Friday, according to state broadcaster ABC.
+The plane carrying Sean Turnell, an economist who had worked with the Nobel Peace laureate, touched down in Melbourne just before noon on Friday, according to state broadcaster ABC.
 Turnell travelled from Myanmar to Bangkok before boarding an overnight flight to Australia.

-Turnell was among almost 6,000 prisoners released to mark Myanmar's national day on Thursday.

 Turnell was arrested a few days after the army seized power from Suu Kyi's elected government in February last year, ending a decade of tentative democracy.
 In September, he was sentenced to three years prison for violating the official secrets act and immigration law, charges he denied.